The Hottest State

 The Hottest State is a 2006 drama film written and directed by Ethan Hawke, based on his 1996 novel of the same name.
 The film debuted at the Venice Film Festival on September 2, 2006, and received a limited theatrical release in the United States on August 24, 2007.
 It ran for five weeks in theaters and grossed $137,341 internationally.
 The film was subsequently issued on DVD in December 2007.

-Synopsis
+Plot

 The film tells the story of 20-year-old actor William, who falls in love for the first time with an aspiring singer, Sarah.
 As their love blossoms and languishes, young William reexamines himself and his relationship with his mother Jesse and estranged father Vince.